mikaspar/CarND_Term2_Unscented_Kalman_Filter/README.md

 [image3]: ./nis_laser.jpg

 ## Result
-I obtained following resultw when using both Radar and Lidar data for the position and velocity estimation:
+I obtained following results when using both Radar and Lidar data for the position and velocity estimation:

 * red circles - position derived lidar measuremets